ufcg-lsd/arrebol/worker/deploy/README.md

 sudo apt install -y ansible
 ```

-`Note: Deployment does not work for nodes with Ubuntu version 14 or earlier.`
+`Note: The deployment requires versions newer than 14 for ubuntu.`

 ## Configuration